Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Partitioned Extreme Order Statistics (PEOs)

 \subsection{Implementation of PEOs}

-In the PEOs test, Steps (1), (2), and (3) can be pre-computed during index construction.
+In the PEOs test, Steps (1), (2), and (3) can be pre-calculated during index construction.
 Since space partitioning may result in unbalanced norms in subspaces, we can optionally permute the dimensions so that the norms of all $\bm{e}_i$'s ($1 \le i \le L, e \in E$) in the graph are as close to each other as possible (Appendix~\ref{sec:dimension-permutation}).
 Such permutation does not affect the topology of the graph or the theoretical guarantee of PEOs.
-Steps (4), (5), and (6) are computed during the search.
-In practice, $H(\bm{e})$ and $T_{r}(\bm{e})$ can be computed efficiently because (i) $\bm{q}_i'^{\top} \bm{a}^i_{|e[i]|}$ and $\bm{q}'^{\top} \bm{b}_{|e[0]|}$ can be computed for $\bm{q}$ only once and stored in a projection table, and (ii) although the online-computation of $F^{-1}_{\bm{e},\epsilon}(x)$ is costly, we can build a lookup table containing the quantiles corresponding to the different values of the variance in $\mathcal N^{\bm{e},x}_{\min}$ since such variance is bounded.
-In particular, from the lookup table, we can choose a quantile slightly smaller than the true quantile by employing the monotonicity, which does not affect the correctness of the probability guarantee.
-An illustration of the implementation of the PEOs test is depicted in Figure~\ref{fig:illustration}.
-The pseudo-code is given in Algorithm~\ref{alg:peos}.
+Steps (4), (5), and (6) are calculated during the search. $H(\bm{e})$ and $T_{r}(\bm{e})$ can be calculated efficiently because (1) $\bm{q}_i'^{\top} \bm{a}^i_{|e[i]|}$ and $\bm{q}'^{\top} \bm{b}_{|e[0]|}$ can be calculated for $\bm{q}$ only once and stored in a projection table, and (2) although the online calculation of $F^{-1}_{\bm{e},\epsilon}(x)$ is costly, we can build a lookup table containing the quantiles corresponding to the different values of the variance in $\mathcal N^{\bm{e},x}_{\min}$ since such variance is bounded.
+From the lookup table, we can choose a quantile slightly smaller than the true quantile by employing the monotonicity, which does not affect the correctness of the probability guarantee.
+An illustration of the implementation of the PEOs test is depicted in Figure~\ref{fig:illustration}, with pseudo-code given in Algorithm~\ref{alg:peos}.